MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 Make sure the ATA Center has access to your CRL distribution point.
 If the ATA Gateways do not have Internet access, follow the procedure to manually import a CRL, taking care to install the all the CRL distribution points for the whole chain.<br>
 To ease installation of the ATA Center, you can install self-signed certificates during the installation of the ATA Center.
 Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.

+> [!NOTE]
 The certificate's Provider Type must be Cryptographic Service Provider (CSP).<br>

 A certificate supporting **Server Authentication** is required to be installed in the Computer store of the ATA Gateway in the Local Computer store.
 This certificate must be trusted by the ATA Center.

 ## ATA Lightweight Gateway requirements
 This section lists the requirements for the ATA Lightweight Gateway.
 ### General
-The ATA Lightweight Gateway supports installation on domain controllers running Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
+The ATA Lightweight Gateway supports installation on a domain controller running Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.

-These domain controllers can be read only domain controllers (RODC).
+The domain controller can be a read only domain controller (RODC).

+The domain controller cannot be Server Core.

 ### Server specifications